 UMF® Honey Association Licensees

 The UMFHA has more than 67 companies licensed to use the UMF® trademark.

 Only organisations with a license are allowed to use the UMF® trademark.

 Honeycity Distributes Honey From These Registered Licensees of UMF® Manuka Honey:

 |License #||New Zealand Company||Website|

 |1019||Comvita New Zealand Limited. 康维他。 康维他麦卢卡蜂蜜是华人最信赖的麦卢卡蜂蜜品牌。||www.comvita.com|

-Please do ensure you buy from specialty stores that import from New Zealand directly, as most distributors and supermarkets are not even aware the “manuka honey” they sold are fake.
-And do trust UMF registered trademarks, they are enforced by the New Zealand government to protect the authenticity of real manuka honey.
+Make sure that you buy from specialty stores that import from New Zealand directly.
+This is because most distributors and supermarkets aren’t even aware that the “manuka honey” they sell is fake.

 HoneyCity imports only high-quality UMF® manuka honey directly from New Zealand farms.